 Crisis Services are available 24/7 through Volunteers of America, and a PBH Designated Crisis Responder will be dispatched when appropriate; please call 888-910-0416.

-All staff and clients are now required to undergo a health screening, which includes having their temperature taken, before entering the building.
-We also require all staff and visitors to wear a facemask when meeting together indoors.
+We require all staff and visitors to wear a mask when meeting together indoors.

 We will do our best to update you via Facebook and our website whenever changes occur.

 Let’s take care of one another as best we can!
 We can do this together!